pmeloy/PiIO.Net/README.md

 At this point you should have:
 * wiringPi built on your Pi and the shared library created.
-* pmeloy/WiringPi.Net downloaded to your PC
+* pmeloy/WiringPi.Net downloaded to your PC or Pi
 * A reference to WiringPi.Net added to your project and set Copy Local to True
 * Optionally WiringPi.Net source added to your solution

 Remote Deploy and Debug
 -----------------------
 See RemoteDeployDebug.txt for tips on how to streamline development.
+I prefer keeping all projects on the Pi so I can avoid manually copying and debug remotely.

 License
 -------